Losint/hepboat-docs/plugins/utility.md

 Donor - Base donor tier to show donor section profile, added when people donate

+Nitro Booster - For the booster peeps once it launchers, given when someone boosts the server

 ![Donor 1](https://cdn.discordapp.com/attachments/466804131965829130/576683732740866048/575971423269683200.png) - Tiers of one time donations, separate from premium program SoonTM

 ![Donor 2](https://cdn.discordapp.com/attachments/466804131965829130/576683731603947521/575971422204067840.png) - Tiers of one time donations, separate from premium program SoonTM